-Looking for a guide on growing and caring for Fiddle-Leaf Fig houseplants?
+Looking for a guide on how to grow and care for Fiddle-Leaf Fig houseplants?
 You’ve come to the right place!

 This blog post will discuss everything you need to know to have a healthy and thriving Fiddle-Leaf Fig Houseplant.

-We’ll cover everything from watering and fertilizing to pests and diseases.
-So whether you’re a beginner or an experienced gardener, read on for all the information you need to grow your own Fiddle-Leaf Fig Houseplant!
+I will discuss the fundamentals of indoor fiddle leaf fig tree care: how to fertilize fig trees, common fig tree pests and diseases, tips for planting fig trees.
+So whether you’re a beginner or an experienced gardener, read on for all the information you need to grow your own Fiddle-Leaf Fig Tree Houseplant!

 Types of Fiddle-Leaf Fig

 The main species, Ficus lyrata, is the most common fiddle-leaf fig plant that gardeners grow.
 But there are several cultivars available as well, including:

 - Ficus lyrata ‘Bambino’: This is a dwarf variety that only reaches a few feet tall.

 - Ficus lyrata ‘Compacta’: This variety can reach up to 5 feet tall and features smaller, more bunched leaves than the main species.

 - Ficus lyrata ‘Variegata’: This is an uncommon variety with showy leaves that mix green and cream.